-Retail sales in Japan rose by 5.2 percent year-on-year in March 2021, following a 1.5 percent drop a month earlier and compared with market expectations of a 4.7 percent fall.
-This was the first growth in retail trade since November 2020 and the steepest pace in five months, as consumption recovered in the wake of COVID-19 disruption.
-Sales grew for most categories: general merchandise (7.4 percent vs -10 percent in February); fabrics, apparel & accessories (13 percent vs -17.4 percent); motor vehicles (10.5 percent vs 6 percent); machinery & equipment (14.4 percent vs 11.2 percent); fuel (5.5 percent vs -9.7 percent); medicine & toiletry (1.6 percent vs -5.2 percent); and others (5.3 percent vs 4 percent).
-At the same time, sales of food & beverages fell much softer (-0.2 percent vs -2 percent).
-On a monthly basis, retail sales went up by 1.2 percent in March, after a 3.1 percent rise in February. source: Ministry of Economy Trade & Industry (METI)
+Retail sales in Japan rose by 8.2 percent year-on-year in May 2021, compared with market expectations of a 7.9 percent gain and after an 11.9 percent rise a month earlier.
+This was the third straight month of increase in retail trade, as consumption recovered further in the wake of COVID-19 disruption.
+There were rises in sales of general merchandise (16.4 percent vs 43.6 percent in April); fabrics, apparel & accessories (16.7 percent vs 63.7 percent); motor vehicles (36.4 percent vs 26.9 percent); machinery & equipment (12.6 percent vs 23.8 percent); fuel (34.4 percent vs 25.2 percent); others (0.6 percent vs 5.5 percent); and medicine & toiletry (2.3 percent vs -1.7 percent).
+In contrast, sales of food & beverages fell for the sixth month in a row (-0.2 percent vs -0.2 percent).
+On a monthly basis, retail sales fell by 0.4 percent in May, after falling a revised 4.6 percent in April. source: Ministry of Economy Trade & Industry (METI)

 Retail Sales YoY in Japan is expected to be 2.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Retail Sales YoY in Japan to stand at 2.50 in 12 months time.
 In the long-term, the Japan Retail Sales is projected to trend around 1.40 percent in 2022, according to our econometric models.